et-ear-trainer/web/content/en/index.md

 #title
 15\.
 I have a new phone and want to transfer my scores as well as settings - is that possible?
 #text
 Yes, this is very easy.
-Using the backup function (_settings_), high scores, app settings and statistics including chord selection settings can be downloaded to another device.
+Using the backup function in _settings_, high scores, app settings and statistics including chord selection settings can be downloaded to another device.
 The data (only app-internal data, no user details) is stored in the cloud.
 Upon successful storage (the cell phone must be connected to the Internet), a 10-digit, copyable code is shown.
-With this code, the data can be downloaded to the new phone (_settings, restore from backup_).
+With this code, the data can be downloaded to the new phone: go to _settings_, then choose _restore from backup_.
 ::

 ::faq-item